oddstream/Loop8/readme.md

 ## Gameplay

 The puzzle fills the available browser window.
-Click on a piece to rotate it 45&deg; clockwise (or hold down CTRL to rotate it anticlockwise).
+Click on a piece to rotate it 45&deg; clockwise (or hold down Alt to rotate it anticlockwise).
 When the puzzle is completed, the loops change colour and won't rotate any more.
 Click again to create a new puzzle.
 Resize the browser window to make the puzzle easier or harder.
 The puzzles get harder to solve the more times you complete a puzzle.
 The idea is to make the game as simple and frictionless as possible; I've taken everything out that you don't really need.